-Scientists estimate that about 2 in 5 breast cancer cases in the UK could be prevented by maintaining a healthy weight, being physically active and not drinking alcohol - that's 20,000 fewer cases a year.
+Scientists estimate that about 2 in 5 breast cancer cases in the UK could be prevented by maintaining a healthy weight, being physically active and not drinking alcohol – that's about 20,000 fewer cases a year.

-Only 3 in every 100 breast cancer cases are in women who carry genes that have been linked to the disease.
+Only three per cent of breast cancer cases are in women who carry genes that have been linked to the disease.
 Many of the factors that increase your chances of developing the disease are linked to your lifestyle.

 What is breast cancer?